 From a “Women on a Roll” report, we’ve schooled that confidence is a pivotal factor to removing some-more women on bikes.
 On a webcast this week, we listened from 4 heading League Cycling Instrictors who common some tips on building women’s certainty by thorough education.

-Our four panelists included:
+Our 4 panelists included:

 - Lesly Jones, Black Women Bike DC

-- Jennifer Laurita, leading LCI coach
+- Jennifer Laurita, heading LCI coach

 - Maria Sipin, Women on Bikes SoCal